-The theme of deja vu in the political behaviour that enables societies and nations, ironically parallels recurrent features in the ‘grammar’ or ‘genetic code’ that enables nature and culture.
+The theme of deja vu in the conscious and semi-conscious political behaviour that enables societies and nations, ironically parallels recurrent features in the subconscious ‘grammar’ or ‘genetic code’ that enables nature and culture.

 The nonsense limerick poem Hunting of the Snark demonstrates several ironies, apparent contradictions, and hidden meanings.
 The quest is an analogy for scientific exploration and British empire enterprise; both could be imagined in the dock on charges of Trespass, Libel and Contempt as in Barrister’s dream.
 Author Lewis Carroll (1876) is the pen-name of Oxford mathematician Rev Charles Lutwidge Dodgson (d1898), who also wrote maths papers and books, and was a deacon, but not a full priest.
 This post applies archetypal structuralist analysis to the Snark for the first time, to demonstrate how Henry Holiday’s illustrations subconsciously express apparently different, yet structurally standard versions of universal archetypal layers.
 The artist added Hope and Care (or ‘With’) to the crew of ten, probably from a subconscious compulsion to complete the minimum number of characters required to express archetype.